mikkelee/Gedcom-Framework/README.md

 ======

-Test files for GEDCOM compliance are from http://www.heiner-eichmann.de/gedcom/gedcom.htm
+Test files for GEDCOM compliance are from http://www.heiner-eichmann.de/gedcom/gedcom.htm (with minor modifications: node order, trailing space on CHAN, etc)